 The woodcut of the spinster and Franciscan nun is still missing, but Baillieu had two copies of the citizeness and widow (pictures left and right).

 The book ends with a (bad) image of Death on the pale horse, and the date for the publication of Miroer salutaire, 1486 7th June, except that a "quatre" is missing: »l'an de grace mil quatre cent [quatre] vingz et six, le septième jour de juing«.

 The book was reprinted by Plein Chant / Bassac in 1994.

 They have corrected the confusion about précédée/suivie: »La Grande Danse Macabre des hommes et des femmes Suivie du dict des trois mors et des trois vifs du débat du corps et de l'ame, et de la complainte de l'ame dampnée«.

 But even though they claim they have reprinted the book from 1862, »Réimprimé d'après l'édition de Baillieu, Paris «, this is not the case.
-The two samples they show use the good copies from the 1641-edition, while the 1862-book (in these two cases) used the bad copies from the 1766-edition.
+The two samples they show use the good copies from the 17th century, while the 1862-book (in these two cases) used the bad copies from the 1766-edition.

 This edition must have been quite popular because there are many online version on the Internet.
 Here are but two:

 On a side note the shop with the expensive book, Salle Sylvestre, belonged to Louis-Catherine Silvestre.